 Acrylic is one of the most desirable but also one of the most expensive materials for use in kitchen cabinets.
 The price goes from $200 to $600 per square linear foot.
 It resists moisture, stains, scratches, and other marks.
 They are very strong and can last a long time, even with rough wear.
 They are also easy to clean and available in a variety of colors.
 The cons of this material are that fingerprints can mar the surface, and permanent stains can occur.

-Metal cabinets cost an average of $700 to $1,500.
-They are growing in popularity as they help elevate the look of kitchens to a more modern feel.
-When choosing metal kitchen cabinets, you will have the option of either aluminum or stainless steel.
+Metal cabinets cost $700 to $1,500 per square linear foot.
+They are growing in popularity because they elevate the look of kitchens to a more modern feel.
+When choosing metal kitchen cabinets, you can choose aluminum or stainless steel.
 Both work well in various weather conditions and are durable and easy to keep clean, making them popular with homeowners who prefer less maintenance.
-Below you will see the average price for materials based on which metal option you choose.
+However, stainless steel kitchen cabinets cost considerably more because they are more durable and difficult to form and work with, while aluminum is softer and easier to form into cabinets.
+Stainless steel cabinets can also have more finishes because the material is hard enough to take different surface treatments.
+Below are the average prices for materials based on the metal option.

 |Aluminum||$700 - $1,200|